Sazerac4/zig_on_stm32/README.md

 ## References

+- [Ziggit](https://ziggit.dev/) A community for anyone interested in the Zig Programming Language.
 - [STM32 Guide](https://github.com/haydenridd/stm32-zig-porting-guide) will help you to understand and port your current project.
-Ziggit topic [here](https://ziggit.dev/t/stm32-porting-guide-first-pass/4414)
-- This project may interest you: [Microzig](https://github.com/ZigEmbeddedGroup/microzig) A Unified abstraction layer and HAL for several microcontrollers
+[Ziggit topic](https://ziggit.dev/t/stm32-porting-guide-first-pass/4414).
+- [Zig Embedded Group](https://github.com/ZigEmbeddedGroup) A group of people dedicated to improve the Zig Embedded Experience
 - [All Your Codebase](https://github.com/allyourcodebase) is an organization that package C/C++ projects for the Zig build system so that you can reliably compile (and cross-compile!) them with ease.